vtt-scp/python-dev-env/README.md

 ```
 python3.11 -m venv .venv
 ```
-To activate the environment run the activation script
+To activate the environment run the activation script on:
 Ubuntu:
 ```
 source .venv/bin/activate